 There are around 4,600 documented species of roach or cockroach in the world.
 While there are probably not that many in Baltimore, they multiply so fast it might feel like you have all 4,600 species living in your walls.
 German cockroaches are the most common type, and they typically only live indoors where humans reside.
 The females can even reproduce asexually if there aren’t enough males around.

 Sometimes, a small infestation can be handled at home.
 If you’re wondering how to get rid of cockroaches on your own, we have some tips for you.
 If these tips do not work, it’s best to call a professional roach exterminator in Baltimore.
-Fox Pest Control is here to help rid your Baltimore home of cockroaches once and for all.
+Fox Pest Control are your Baltimore pest control experts, ready to help rid your home of cockroaches once and for all.

 On This Page: Signs Of An Infestation, What You Need To Know, Helpful Prevention Tips, How Do I Get Rid of Cockroaches?, Baltimore Cockroach Exterminator FAQ